-In other words, we have seen that weight decay in the training objective 29
+In other words, we have seen that weight decay in the training objective can be thought of as a MAP estimation using a Gaussian prior instead of ML estimation.

-The Gaussian prior captures our a priori estimate of the true weights: 32 the probability of the weights w being large is low (it is distributed as a 33 Gaussian/Normal distribution).
-The likelihood term fits the weights to the 34 data but instead of relying completely on the data which may result in a 35 large variance (in cases when data is few), we also rely on the prior while 36 fitting the model.
+The Gaussian prior captures our a priori estimate of the true weights: the probability of the weights w being large is low (it is distributed as a Gaussian/Normal distribution).
+The likelihood term fits the weights to the data but instead of relying completely on the data which may result in a large variance (in cases when data is few), we also rely on the prior while fitting the model.
 This reasoning is captured in Bayes law.
-37

-Similarly, a sparsity penalty is MAP estimation with a Laplace prior 38 For scalar random variables, the Laplace distribution is given by 39
+Similarly, a sparsity penalty is MAP estimation with a Laplace prior For scalar random variables, the Laplace distribution is given by

-$$p(w) = \frac{1}{2b}e^{-\frac{|x-\mu|}{b}}$$
+$$p(w) = \frac{1}{2b}e^{-\frac{|x-\mu|}{b}}.$$